Cisco Hierarchical Model

 Cisco three Layer Hierarchical Model aims at building a reliable, scalable, and high-performance Network Design.
 This high-performance network Hierarchical approach provides a cost-effective, modular, structured & Simple approach ( furnishes an uncomplicated and uniform design) to address existing and future growth requirements.
 Each layer has its own features and functionality, which further reduces the network complexity.

-The functional requirements which lead to setting up a 3-Layer hierarchical approach are as shared below –
+The functional requirements which lead to setting up a Cisco three layer hierarchical model approach are as shared below –

 - Scalability – Efficiently accommodates future growth.

 - Ease of Management and troubleshooting – Efficient management and simple in isolation of failure cause.

 - Simpler and Structured filtering and Policy enforcement – Simpler to create filter/policy and enforce on network.

 - Redundancy and Resiliency – Network should tolerate faults/downtime of device and keep providing services with same performance when the primary device fails.